Skip to the main content.

 Hospitals and healthcare organizations deal with emergency situations every day, and having systems and processes in place to deal with that is a given.
 Hospitals often use a color code system to determine what an issue is and what has affected it.

-Other times there are emergency and crisis situations that are out of the ordinary that hospitals need to be prepared to respond to.
+Other times, there are emergency and crisis situations that are out of the ordinary that hospitals need to be prepared to respond to.
 There can be large-scale emergency events with mass casualties that impact the hospital, for example when dealing with a terrorist attack or a natural disaster.
-The current COVID-19 pandemic is a good case in point - and many facilities have been at breaking point for months on end.

-For healthcare providers in the United Kingdom, the CQC score is a challenge that is at front of mind for many.
+For healthcare providers in the United Kingdom, the CQC score is a challenge that is at the forefront of many minds.

 Healthcare organizations are required by the government to show the public how they are performing via a rating system that’s carried out by the Care Quality Commission (CQC) so that patients can make an informed choice about their healthcare options and compare different services and providers.

-Traditional communications such as faxes, radios, telephones and pagers are becoming obsolete… but are still all used regularly in hospital and healthcare organizations.
+Traditional communications such as faxes, radios, telephones, and pagers are becoming obsolete… but are still all used regularly in hospitals and healthcare organizations.

 Many hospitals and healthcare organizations looking to solve their internal communications challenges have adopted mass notification or alerting software systems to improve how information is shared between management and employees and between employees within the healthcare environment.